 For me, I think one of the most intimate things we can do with one another is to allow others to see us honestly—including in our worst, weakest, lowest, or truest moments.
 Intimacy happens when our vulnerabilities are exposed, and instead of turning our backs on one another, we pull each other closer while whispering, “I still love you.”
 Often, this is a question of whether we choose to fear or love.

 As Christians and members of the body of Christ, love is a common purpose and goal.
 But what do people think being one body in Christ means?
 (Romans 12:5) (1 Corinthians 12: 12-27) Did they think finding unity in diversity was going to be easy?
-Did they think it wouldn’t happen without significant emotional labor, vulnerability, sacrifice, or bravery?
+Did they think it would happen without significant emotional labor, vulnerability, sacrifice, or bravery?
 The scriptures say to love your enemies and do good to them that hate you.
 (Luke 6:27) The scriptures say to love and pray for those that persecute you.
 (Matthew 5:44) Atoning isn’t easy.
 Reconciling isn’t simple.
 Forgiveness isn’t painless.
 Love isn’t effortless.
 I do not expect this sentiment to be received easily, but as members of the body of Christ it is imperative that we learn to love unexclusively and unconditionally.
 We must be brave in confronting our insecurities and find the humanity in one other, not only when we find it easy to love, but also when we find it difficult to love.

 As Mormons, we are commanded to establish Zion.
 (D&C 6:6) I imagine Zion is a community held together with love, not fear.
 There is no fear in love.
 (John 4:18) I’ll admit, there are times I still fear.
 I fear convention.
 I fear apathy.
 I fear the unfulfilled potential of humanity.
 I fear my community is only willing to aspire to Zion when it’s convenient.
 Is Zion willing to include the queer and peculiar?
 Or are the social outliers only worth loving when performing according to the desires of the majority?
 Must the fringe members of society contort their bodies into caricatures that cage the undisclosed desires of godly potential simply because we are unconventional?
 I honestly don’t know.
 The acceptance of the unconventional through unconditional love isn’t entirely up to me.
 I need grace, just like you.
 (Romans 12:3)